DmitryZagr/nginx-proxy-docker/README.md

 ## New Features!
-  - You can specify port on host-machine via ENV variable NGINX_POR=port.
+  - You can specify port on host-machine via ENV variable NGINX_PORT=port.
 Default value: port=80
   - You can specify server-name of host-machine via ENV variable SERVER_NAME=host-machine-name.
-Default value: host-machine-name=localhost
+Default value:SERVER_NAME=localhost
+  - You can specify root path  via ENV variable SAVE_ROOT_PATH={value}.
+Default value: SAVE_ROOT_PATH= If SAVE_ROOT_PATH=empty-string, it means that the root URL will be saved.
+  If SAVE_ROOT_PATH=/, it means that the root URL will NOT be saved.

 ## Installing and Running